Lazy Witches

 The elders think I’m too modern,

-The young think I’m too square,
+The young think I’m much too square,

 And a moment of silence is rare.